nuta/ftl/README.md

 - **Userspace-first:** FTL's design process began with the developer experience in userspace - asking, "How do we want to write OS components?"
 In FTL, applications take center stage, with the microkernel provindng the necessary abstractions to support them.
 - **Intuitiveness over perfection:** Prioritize delivering an intuitive, easy-to-use API that addresses 90% of use cases, rather than striving for an initially perfect design.
 The remaining 10% can be solved later with specialized APIs.
 Make things work first, then make them better.
-- **Convention over configuration:** As a microkernel-based OS, FTL is a collection of components.
-These should be consistent and easily understandable.
-By following conventions, we reduce the cognitive load on new contributors and allow developers to focus on their specific tasks.
+- **Convention over configuration:** A microkernel-based OS is a collection of OS components.
+They should be consistent and easily understandable.
+Follow conventions to focus on what you want to build, and reduce the cognitive load on new contributors.

 ## Features